javaskater/technical_reviewing/Packt_lectures/VUEJS_3_FOR_BEGINNERS/Part3/Chapter10.md

   });
 }
 ```
+# 194
+* small mistake in the text
+  - *src/views/UserPostsView.vue* is a copy of *src/components/organisms/SocialPosts.vue* and not of *src/components/molecules/SocialPost.vue*
+- *src/views/UserView.vue* becomes *src/views/UserView.vue*
 ## For errors p 188 and p 192, I created [an issue on the gitHub project](https://github.com/PacktPublishing/Vue.js-3-for-Beginners/issues/5)
 # 197-198
 * note that a route child has the same format than a main route, there are 3 keys: *name*, *path*, *component*.